Wellington's water has been inadequately fluoridated for six years, review finds

 "Over time, this has led to a lack of appreciation internally of the importance that stakeholders and the public place on effectively fluoridated water."

-Interviewees described a "reactive culture and learned hopelessness" through which they gradually accepted investments to resolve systemic issues would not be granted.
+Interviewees described a "reactive culture and learned helplessness" through which they gradually accepted investments to resolve systemic issues would not be granted.

 This was compounded by the fact fluoridation facilities were not considered critical assets.